-Across the country, the negative impact of Covid-19 on the finances of organisations, both public and private, has been well documented.
+Across the country, the negative impact of inflation on the finances of organisations, both public and private, has been well documented.
 In the public sector the significant pressures experienced have led to many organisations raising concerns as to their financial stability and sustainability, and a number of Local Authorities have issued Section 114 notices, with others mooted to be close to requiring Section 114 notices to be issued.

-However, given the above context it is important to note that whilst policing has been impacted by Covid-19, the financial impact thus far for Policing has been limited compared with many other public sector bodies, and this is the case for the Hampshire PCC and Hampshire Constabulary, who have delivered a combined year end underspend of £5.8m for the 2021/22 financial year.
+However, given the above context it is important to note that whilst policing has been impacted by inflation, the financial impact thus far has been absorbed within the budget and financial planning by the PCC and Constabulary, who have delivered a combined year end underspend for the 2022/23 financial year.

-Nevertheless, as part of the assessment of the 2022/23 budget and the MTFS through until 2025/26, the PCC CFO has considered a whole range issues which could impact on financial sustainability, and these are detailed in the Section 25 report (appendix I to the 2022/23 Budget report):
+Nevertheless, as part of the assessment of the 2023/24 budget and the MTFS through until 2026/27, the CFOs have considered a whole range of issues which could impact on financial sustainability, and these are detailed in the Section 25 report (appendix I to the 2023/24 Budget report).